 I have always heard of people doing all sorts of naughty things in Thailand, so, was never interested in going there with kids.
 An event of a friend finally led us there.
-Just to feel secure, we submitted our documents, to the VFS office, and received our visas within two working days.
+So that we did not have to wait at the airport, we applied for the visas in advance.
+We submitted our documents, to the VFS office, and received our permits within two working days.
 We also booked our SIM cards from TSIM so that we are not stranded without communication in a land we knew no one.

 Our first stop was Krabi.
 It took us about forty minutes, from the airport, to reach our beach resort (Anyavee Tubkaek in Tubkaek) which was barely five minutes from the beach, on foot.
 The resort was a lovely one which had scenic views from almost every spot.
 We enjoyed our complimentary breakfast more because of the view.
 When we arrived, while the rest jumped into the common pool attached to our rooms, I snoozed as usual.
 The kids had a blast jumping in the water.